Photography keywords

 If you have ever heard of “link building,” this is the process and strategy of getting more links to your website so your Domain Authority/Domain Rating score can increase, making it easier for you to rank for your target keywords.

-The Domain Authority/Rating score is based on a logarithmic scale, which means it’s easier to go from 20 to 30 than from 60 to 70.
+The Domain Authority/Rating score is based on a logarithmic scale, which means it's easier to go from 20 to 30 than from 60 to 70.
+You can check your site's current domain authority with this free tool.

 If you want to see your score in real time, the sites linking to you, and their domain rating/authority score, you will have to use paid SEO tools such as AHREFs or SEMrush.

-2. Quality of the Content
+2. Quality of the content

 The quality of your content is another factor that will influence your ranking position.